open-pioneer/trails-openlayers-base-packages/docs/templates/package-README.md

 > If a package offers a lot of functionalities and the listing becomes long, divide the description into individual sub-chapters.

-## Other topic
+## Accessibility (optional)

-Another topic might be "Accessibility" for example, if you want to make any special hints on that topic.
+> Use this chapter if you want to make any special statements on how to achieve a good accessibility.

 ## License